 High-definition, progressive footage recorded at 1920×1080 pixels.

-Aspect ratio of high-definition footage; a wide, rectangular-shaped image.
+The aspect ratio of high-definition footage; a wide, rectangular-shaped image.

-Footage recorded at 34 frames per second progressive; also called 23.976
+Footage recorded at 34 frames per second progressive, also called 23.976

 Footage at 25 frames per second in progressive.